gameontext/sample-room-java/README.md

 ### Next step

 Now you need to [register your room](#registering-your-room) using the Websocket URL.
+Go to your app endpoint, either by going directly to the URL or by clicking on the route in your Bluemix Dashboard to see your Websocket URL.
 This will vary by region, but should look something like:
   * US South: `ws://<cf-app-name>.mybluemix.net/room`
   * United Kingdom: `ws://<cf-app-name>.eu-gb.mybluemix.net/room`